How To Write An Email Marketing Sequence

 But there are cases where it works.
 It’s up to you.

-That’s right, the third one, the email full of empathy.
-In my opinion, this is the reason many funnels fail.
-There is a lack of empathy.
+In my experience, this is the reason many funnels fail.

 Email sequence for a long-lasting relationship

-In many cases a sales funnel is not the answer.
-Sometimes it’s more productive to maintain a relationship of trust, built little by little, and by being very generous with what we offer.
+Sometimes it’s more productive to maintain a relationship of trust that is built little by little and by being very generous with what we offer.

 Lead Magnet